cbeiraod/I2C-GUI2/README.rst

 We use the pytest-cov plugin to get coverage reports from pytest.
 Use the command ``pytest --cov --cov-report term-missing`` to run all the tests and get a coverage report.
 Use the command ``pytest --cov --cov-report term-missing --cov-report html`` to get an html report with detailed information.

+We use the pytest-mock plugin in order to use the mock class in our tests.

 pre-commit
 ----------